michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0120.md

 - n: a union of political organizations
 - n: the act of constituting a political unity out of a number of separate states or colonies or provinces so that each member retains the management of its internal affairs
 ### Family
+- federation: federations+
-federation: federations+;federate: federated, federates, federating, federation
+- federate: federated, federates, federating, federation
 ### Examples
 - The FIS also said it was working with the Russian Snowboard Federation to look “for possible replacement competitions in Russia on the same dates.”
 - The monthly purchasing managers’ index by the Chinese Federation of Logistics and Purchasing was 51.4 in December, the second highest level of 2016.